pibcrib/Casting-Agency-APP/README.md

 export FLASK_DEBUG=true;
 export DATABASE_URL=URI;
 ```
-where URI is equal to the value of you local database's path.
-See `Setting Up Local Database - Integrating SQL Database` section for more details.
+where URI is equal to the value of you local database's path (See `Setting Up Local Database - Integrating SQL Database` section for more details.)

+If running the server for the first time, you can uncomment line 17 in `backend/src/app.py` before executing the script to populate the database with dummy data.
+Comment out this line again after the first time you run the server.

 To run the server, from within `./src` execute: